Cosmian/mpc_millionaires/README.md

 1. Make a change and test it using `./simulate.sh`
 2. commit the change to the local git and note the git commit

-Then use the `git-daemon.sh` script to launch a git daemon which exposes this project at `git://localhost:9418/mpc_millionaires`
+3. Then use the `git-daemon.sh` script to launch a git daemon which exposes this project at `git://localhost:9418/mpc_millionaires`

 From the UI on the CipherCompute EAP version

 4. Create/update a computation using the git URL above and the git commit you want to test
 5. Run the computation from the UI

-See the [CipherCompute EAP](https://github.com/Cosmian/CipherCompute) quick start guide on how to use its UI to configure a computation.
+See the [CipherCompute EAP](https://github.com/Cosmian/CipherCompute) Quick Start Guide on how to use its UI to configure a computation.